DataDog/documentation/content/en/synthetics/browser_tests/_index.md

     {{< img src="synthetics/browser_tests/manual_steps.png" alt="Browser Test steps"  style="width:80%;">}}

     **Note**: You should always make sure to **end your browser test with an [assertion][13]** to confirm the journey executed by the browser test resulted in the expected state.
-5. Once you have finished your scenario, click on **Save and Launch Test**.
+5. Once you have finished your scenario, click **Save and Launch Test**.

 ## Permissions